 Export is automatic.
 When you enable an export target in the configuration file, the database servers take care of starting and stopping the connector on each server when the database starts and stops, including if nodes fail and rejoin the cluster.
 You can also start and stop export on a running database by updating the configuration file using the voltadmin update command.

 Export is asynchronous.
 The actual delivery of the data to the export target is asynchronous to the transactions that initiate data transfer.

 The advantage of an asynchronous approach is that any delays in delivering the exported data to the target system do not interfere with the VoltDB database performance.
 The disadvantage is that VoltDB must handle queueing export data pending its actual transmission to the target, including ensuring durability in case of system failures.
 Again, this task is handled automatically by the VoltDB server process.
 But it is useful to understand how the export queuing works and its consequences.

 One consequence of this durability guarantee is that VoltDB will send at least one copy of every export record to the target.
 However, it is possible when recovering command logs or rejoining nodes, that certain export records are resent.
 It is up to the downstream target to handle these duplicate records.
 For example, using unique indexes or including a unique record ID in the export stream.

 VoltDB uses persistent files on disk to queue export data waiting to be written to its specified target.
-If for any reason the export target does not keep up with the connector and the data queue fills up, VoltDB starts writing overflow data in the export buffer to disk.
+If for any reason the export target can not keep up with the connector, VoltDB writes the excess data in the export buffer from memory to disk.
 This protects your database in several ways:

-If the destination is intermittently unreachable or cannot keep up with the data flow, writing to disk helps VoltDB avoid consuming too much memory while waiting for the destination to catch up.
+If the destination target is not configured, is unreachable, or cannot keep up with the data flow, writing to disk helps VoltDB avoid consuming too much memory while waiting for the destination to accept the data.